The two practicals will be separated into:

 output file) and above (.prune.out

 output file) a user-defined threshold. r2=0 when two loci are in perfect equilibrium, r2=1 when two loci provide redundant information.
+Here we will use a threshold of 0.5.

 Calculate pairwise r2 and create lists of SNP loci in LD or not.